 For a thorough look at any concerns you have about giving up meat and dairy, read my article, "15 Mindsets: Eating a Plant-Based Diet."
 In the meantime, here are a few of the most common concerns.

 Will I get enough protein?

 The short answer, YES.
 Ample protein is in all foods, including vegetables and grains.
-Watch the video below, "Do Vegetarians Get Enough Protein?" to learn more and to see what we're actually low on.
+Watch the video below, "Do Vegetarians Get Enough Protein?"
+And, to learn more, read my article "Am I Getting Enough Protein on a Plant-Based Diet."

 What about calcium?

 By eating calcium-rich plant-based foods, "including leafy green vegetables such as broccoli and kale, white beans, fortified soymilks and juices, and a variety of fruits and vegetables, you can obtain all the calcium your body needs.
 But keeping your bones strong and avoiding osteoporosis depends on more than calcium intake—you also need to keep calcium in your bones.
 Exercise and vitamin D help keep the calcium in your bones.
 Calcium is abundant in leafy greens as well as legumes, oranges, and tofu." (source)

 Won't eating so many carbs put on weight?

 Simple carbs, yes, but you shouldn't put on weight with complex carbs like rice, whole grain pasta, quinoa, whole grain breads and, of course, all vegetables and fruits.
 Complex carbs contain micronutrients and our bodies need them for proper functioning of the immune system and to enable our body’s detoxification and cellular repair mechanisms to protect us from chronic diseases.